emberjs/rfcs/text/0000-decorators.md

 We could include decorators as a separate package, such as `@ember/decorators`.
-This is not ideal as it would force users to remember more import paths, and it would make eventual deprecation of the legacy form much more difficult.
+This is not ideal as it would force users to remember more import paths, and it would make eventual deprecation of the classic form much more difficult.
 It would also mean that the wider ecosystem would have to do much more work to adopt decorator syntax.

 ### Full Compatibility Decorators

-We could include decorators for the remaining legacy features: Observers, event listeners, and legacy components.
+We could include decorators for the remaining classic features: Observers, event listeners, and classic components.
 These would add extra weight, and may encourage users to continue using these features, which would not be ideal.

 Instead, we can recommend that users wanting to update to native class syntax